Partition And Sale Of Co-Owned Property In Ontario

 While co-owners have a strong presumptive right to partition, the court has discretion to refuse in some circumstances:

-Malicious, oppressive, or vexatious motives: If you’re bringing the application to harass or punish the other owner rather than genuinely wanting to exit co-ownership, the court may refuse.
+Malicious, oppressive, or vexatious motives: If you’re bringing the application to harass or punish the other owner rather than genuinely wanting to exit co-ownership, the court may refuse your request.

 Corporate ownership: If the property is owned by corporations rather than individuals, different rules apply and partition might not be available.